karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 	$ systemctl daemon-reload
 	$ service etcd restarted

-Note: every time you use the etcd command we have pass the server.crt, ca.crt, key file and access url, then only it will work.
+Note: every time you use the etcd command we have to pass the server.crt, ca.crt, key file and endpoint url, then only it will work.

 	$ ETCDCTL_API=3 etcdctl snapshot save snapshot.db \
 	  --endpoints=https://10.1.64.10:2379 \